TheManOfTeel/TheManOfTeel/README.md

 - 👋 Hi, I’m @TheManOfTeel
 - 👀 I’m interested in web development with an emphasis on the back-end
-- 🏢 I'm currently working in web delopment as a Full Stack Engineer working with JavaScript, C#, and a SQL server
+- 🏢 I'm currently working in web delopment as a Full Stack Engineer working with JavaScript, C#, and a SQL server.
+[Work account](https://github.com/danny-teel-sts)
 - 👨🏻‍💻 I have experience coding in C#, Java, JavaScript, Python, and TypeScript
 - 📫 How to reach me - message me via LinkedIn